gomes-lab/DRNets-Nature-Machine-Intelligence/README.md

 - Scikit-image
 - Scikit-learn 0.19.2

+(It takes less than 30 minutes to install these packages.)

 Helper scripts also assume a Bourne or Bash shell, however they are short and can easily be converted to other platforms or entered manually.

 ## Usage